zainulhassan815/appinventor-recycler-list/README.md

 ## RecyclerList

-An App Inventor 2 extension created using Rush.
+An extension for rendering larger data sets efficiently using `RecyclerView` for AppInventor & Distros.